Array.prototype.findIndex()

 When to Use

-- When you need the position of an element rather than the element itself
+- When you need the position of an element instead of the element itself

 - When you will use the index for further operations (splicing, updating)